ndless-nspire/nsptools-history/Ndless/trunk/doc/ReadMe.txt

 - A comprehensive development toolchain
 - A fully-fledged executable runner, with relocation and library support, an exception handler, version-independent OS calls, ...
-- More user-friendly installation on nspire_emu
+- More stable and user-friendly installation on nspire_emu
 - Support for the TI-84+ keypad
 - Mac support